kalisture/Scryfall_Proxy_Prepper/README.md

 -----------------------------------------------------------------------------------------------------
 Usage:
+Now supporting Deck URLs!

+Most popular sites should work, if you would like to use Moxfield in particular, you will need to contact me.

+If you add tokens to a default location (Mainboard, sideboard - NOT Maybeboard, Tokens & Extras), they WILL get included

+- I've only seen this in Scryfall and Archidekt, cannot do this in moxfield

 Defualt export format for best results.
 Set code and Collection number mandatory. e.g.:

 1 Cut Down (DMU) 89

 1 Sheoldred, the Apocalypse (DMU) 107

 -----------------------------------------------------------------------------------------------------